jjkirn/sliver-c2/notes/part1.md

 [*] Implant saved to /home/jim/Desktop/GREAT_EXAMINATION.exe
 ```

-We need to transfer the beacon "implant code" that was generated (GREAT_EXAMINATION.exe) to our Windows target.
+We need to transfer the beacon "implant code" that was generated (GREAT_EXAMINATION.exe) to our Windows target (ws01).

 The one of the easiest ways to transfer it to our Windows target is via http.